 If you listen to, well, pretty much anyone rational, they will tell you in no uncertain terms that the last thing you ever want to do is put your SQL Database on the public internet.
 Even if you're crazy enough to do that, you certainly should never post the address to it on a place like Hacker News.
 We did it anyway, and this post describes why we did it, what we learned and what people tried to do with it.

-QuestDB has built what we think is the fastest Open Source SQL Database in existence.
-We really do.
-And we're pretty proud of it, in fact.
-So much so that we wanted to give anyone that wanted the opportunity a chance to take it for a spin.
+We've built the fastest open source SQL Database and we're pretty proud of it.
+We wanted to give anyone that wanted the opportunity a chance to take it for a spin.
 With real data.
 Doing real queries.
 Almost anyone can pull together a demo that performs great under just the right conditions, with all the parameters tightly controlled.

 But what happens if you unleash the hordes on it?
 What happens if you let anyone run queries against it?
 Well, we can tell you, now.